 Victorian Building Interim Regulations 2017 Repealed

-This weekend the Victorian Building Interim Regulations 2017 were repealed.
-New building regulations have been legislated (Building Regulations 2018), including several changes affecting all Victorian registered building practitioners, the industry within which they operate and those in the community who intend to undertake building work.
-These regulations will be law for the next ten years.
+This weekend, the Victorian Building Interim Regulations 2017 were repealed.
+In its stead, new Building Regulations 2018 have been legislated.
+The new regulations include several changes affecting all Victorian registered building practitioners, the industry within which they operate, and those in the community who intend to undertake building work.
+These regulations will be law for the next 10 years.

 Recently, the building and construction industry has been under fire over the combustible cladding audits, which has driven the demand for change in regulations.
 Here at Hendry, we welcome these changes as we endeavour to create safer buildings and communities for all.